Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Simulation Studies

-\subsection{Simulation Set-up}
+\subsubsection{Simulation set-up}

-We performed simulation studies to benchmark the performance of the MACPP.
 For simplicity, the unit square was taken as the observation window.
 We generated data under the model outlined in Section \ref{s: method}, with $q=2$ offspring taxa \emph{B} and \emph{C} around the same parent taxon \emph{A}, which was the only parent taxon ($p=1$).
-We considered twelve data scenarios, in Table \ref{tab:sim_settings}, that varied in terms of offspring density ($\alpha_2$, $\alpha_3$), bandwidth ($h_2$, $h_3$), and presence of a taxon spatially unrelated to the multilayered arrangement (hereinafter referred to as ``unrelated" taxon).
-Throughout the scenarios, the intensity of the parent process ($\lambda_1^C$) and that of the process for the unrelated taxon ($\lambda_4$) were set to 150 and 95, respectively.
+We considered twelve data scenarios (Supplementary Material Table S.1) that varied in terms of offspring density ($\alpha_2$, $\alpha_3$) being `Sparse', `Dense' or `Mixed'; bandwidth ($h_2$, $h_3$) being `Low' or `High'; and presence or absence of a taxon spatially unrelated to the multilayered arrangement (hereinafter referred to as ``unrelated" taxon).
+Throughout the scenarios, the intensity of the parent process ($\lambda_1^C$) and that of the process for the unrelated taxon ($\lambda_4$) were set to $150$ and $95$, respectively.
 For each of the twelve scenarios, we generated $100$ images, each analyzed as an independent dataset.

-\subsection{Analysis Plan and Hyperparameters}
+\subsubsection{Analysis plan and hyperparameters}